treydock/rspec-system-puppet/README.md

       end
     end

-Now start by creating a gemset environment for your run:

-    # rvm --create --ruby-version use ruby-1.9.3@mymodule

-Then grab the gemset bundle:

-    # bundle update
+### Run spec tests

 Now you should be able to do:

-    # rake spec:system
+    # bundle exec rake spec:system

-If you want to test an alternate set, just use the RSPEC_SET environment variable like so:
+If you want to test an alternate set, just use the `RSPEC_SET` environment variable like so:

-    # RSPEC_SET=debian-70rc1-x64 rake spec:system
+    # RSPEC_SET=debian-70rc1-x64 bundle exec rake spec:system

-Consult the .nodeset.yml file for the list of sets.
+Consult the `.nodeset.yml` file for the list of sets.

 ## Further Information